 - Group by user impact, not commit type.

-- Each entry ≤ 15 words.
+- Keep each entry to roughly 15 words.
 Trim ruthlessly.

-- Always include breaking changes — surprise breakage is worse than bad PR.
+- Always include breaking changes; surprise breakage costs more than blunt honesty.

 - Use present tense, active voice (“Adds search to settings”, not “Search was added”).

-- Bilingual: keep structure identical so translation doesn’t introduce drift.
+- For bilingual notes, keep both structures identical so translation doesn’t introduce drift.

-- Make the changelog discoverable: link from app, README, and docs.
+- Make the changelog discoverable: link it from the app, README, and docs.

 - Tag the actual release commit so the changelog is reproducible from